 Many brands realize that consumer education is a powerful way to attract and serve their customers.
 And given the latest research on the clear benefits of educating consumers, the competition to deliver the best experiences is heating up.
 No company wants to wake up to a reality that its competitors have taken control of the most referenced education tools in its industry.

 A strong consumer education strategy is part of a complete content marketing program.
 It is a key way to connect with your audience, build your brand, and give your company a competitive advantage, not just a way to push out more content.
-Instead, effective consumer education emphasizes learner experience design—creating valuable, personalized tools that consumer actively seek and interact with.
+Instead, effective consumer education emphasizes learner experience design—creating valuable, personalized tools that the consumer actively seek and interact with.

 Here are six questions to ask to help you build a robust and effective consumer education strategy.